Looking for a career with a social services agency? Click for our job opportunities

 The annual general meeting of SIGN is held every June.

-The annual operational and financial reports are presented at the meeting, and Directors are elected for one-year terms.
+The annual operational and financial reports are presented at the meeting, and Directors are elected for three-year terms.

 Interested in being a board member of SIGN?
 Please contact any of the Directors listed at left.